 1. introduction

 Niger's overall irrigable land potential is estimated at 10,942,560 ha, with the main constraint to development being the low availability of water resources (MAG 2021).
 Despite all this potential, there is a recurrent food deficit in the country.
 To offset this deficit, several irrigated perimeters have been developed.
 As a result, irrigated areas have increased from 94,733 ha in 2011 to 207,789 ha in 2020 (HC3N, 2021).
 This has opened up many new farming opportunities per year, creating jobs for young people and income-generating activities for women.
 Ninety-three public irrigation schemes have been developed since the implementation of hydro-agricultural development policies.
-Eighteen percent (18%) of these schemes are no longer functional, and 16% of the developed area of the 82% of functional schemes is no longer exploitable (ONAHA, 2021a), due to various problems resulting in particular from poor cooperatives governance of the irrigation system's (ONAHA (2021b), Bazile & al. (2020), Cock & al. (2022), Illiassou & al. (2017)).
+Eighteen percent (18%) of these schemes are no longer functional, and 16% of the developed area of the 82% of functional schemes is no longer exploitable (ONAHA, 2021a), due to various problems resulting in particular from poor cooperatives governance of the irrigation system's (ONAHA 2021b, Bazile et al.., 2020, Cock & al., 2022, Illiassou & al., 2017).

 Water availability is generally sufficient to meet the water needs of crops sown in public irrigated perimeters located along the Niger River.
 Elsewhere, water availability is adjusted to the water needs of crops from the design stage of the public irrigated perimeter (MIIPAC, 2022).
 Water management is entrusted to water management committees.
 These committees are mandatory but are only functional on a few perimeters.
 However, most hydro-agricultural schemes have a faulty water management mechanism, which results in significant water losses and thus compromises the satisfaction of crop needs (ONAHA (2021b), Cock & al. (2022), Brondeau (2003)).
 This results in a decline in agricultural productivity (Lawali, 2010).